 Applicants must be:

-- Myanmar nationals with at least five or more years of experience in a position of responsibility in their civil society organization, business, or social enterprise.
+- Myanmar nationals with at least five or more years of experience in a position of responsibility in their civil society, social enterprises, public service or business organizations.

 - 25 years or older and should not be a collegiate student during the Fellowship year.